phalcon-orphanage/docs/en/reference/micro.rst

 Micro Applications
 ==================
 With Phalcon you can create "Micro-Framework like" applications.
 By doing this, you only need to write a minimal amount of code to create a PHP application.
-Micro applications are very suitable to create small applications, apis, prototypes in a practical and comfortable way.
+Micro applications are suitable to small applications, APIs and prototypes in a practical way.

 Creating a Micro Application
 ----------------------------
-:doc:`Phalcon\\Mvc\\Micro <../api/Phalcon_Mvc_Micro>` is the class responsible for coordinating the implementation of micro applications.
+:doc:`Phalcon\\Mvc\\Micro <../api/Phalcon_Mvc_Micro>` is the class responsible for implementing a micro application.

 .. code-block:: php